varunr96/senator-tweet-analysis/README.md

 ```
 python getTweets.py
 ```
-to get tweets.json which is json file of all the senators tweets and timestamps
+to get tweets.json which is json file of all the senators tweets and timestamps which will take around 4 hours because of Twitter's API call limitations.
+You will require Twitter credentials in the form of consumer_key, consumer_secret, access_token, acess_secret.
+We will attach "tweets.json" which is the output of getTweets.py

 Then run
 ```